shmin2037/graduate_project/README.md

 For now,segment_molmo point out the image based on prompt and segment them.
 And then produce 4 dimension one-hot embeddings for masked region.
 To train with newely produced features, make sure to check channel dimensions, which is refered at Training part.
-The following section is identical to the Readme of original Feature-3dgs.
+To use your own feature directory, add path onto line 164, and line 268 of scene/dataset_readers.py The following section is identical to the Readme of original Feature-3dgs.

 # Environment setup